British-Belgian teen becomes youngest woman to fly solo round the world

 Nineteen-year-old Zara Rutherford landed back at Kortrijk-Wevelgem Airport in Belgium after flying 51,000 km (32,000 miles) over 52 nations since her Aug.
 18 departure in the world's fastest microlight aircraft.

+Cheers and applause went up as her plane came to a halt on the tarmac.

+"It's just really crazy, I haven't quite processed it," Rutherford, smiling broadly and cloaked in British and Belgian flags, told reporters.

-"I wouldn't do it again," she confessed after the penultimate leg to a German village on Wednesday.
+After the penultimate leg to a German village on Wednesday, she said it was an exploit she would never repeat.

 "There's been amazing moments, but then there's been moments where I had fear for my life," she added, picking New York and an active volcano in Iceland as her favourite flyovers.